Ulricharmel001/alx-system_engineering-devops/0x03-shell_variables_expansions/alias-script.md

  # Maths Operations
  Added a script and carry out addition and store the value in  an env variable called TRUEKNOWLEDGE

+ # Aphabet Combinations from a-z
+ This script generates all combinations of two letters from a to z, excluding "oo".